How to gain weight?

 Your assumption about metabolism playing a role is correct.
 A person's basal metabolism represents the minimum energy expended to keep a resting, awake, body alive.
 The energy used in basal metabolism depends primarily on lean body mass.
 Other factors that influence your basal metabolism include: the amount of body surface (the greater the area, the greater the heat loss); gender (males average higher energy rates because of greater lean body mass); body temperature; thyroid hormone levels (higher levels increase metabolic rate); aspects of nervous system activity; age (metabolic rate falls as we age); nutritional state (eating less slows metabolic rate); pregnancy (metabolic rate increases); caffeine and tobacco use (metabolic rate increases).

 You seem to be on the right track in terms of what you can do yourself to gain weight.
 The reason people suggest weight lifting is because it has a tendency to add muscle mass.
 If you are not sure how to lift or have concerns about fitting training into your schedule, you may want to invest in a personal trainer to learn the basics.
-If you are a Columbia student, you can contact Dodge Fitness Center to schedule a consultation; and you can use Columbia's free CU Move initiative.
-CU Move encourages members of the Columbia community to engage in active lives that include regular physical activity.
-The program provides participants with motivation and incentives to be active throughout the year.
-Additionally, for tips on weightlifting, check out the list of related questions below.
+Many gyms and fitness centers offer personal training sessions.

 As far as food choices, in addition to meeting with a nutritionist or registered dietitican for guidance you might try gradually increasing your consumption of energy-dense foods, especially those higher in protein such as low fat peanut butter, nuts (cashews and peanuts), lean cuts of chicken, turkey, and fish such as salmon and tuna.
-The Choosemyplate.gov site contains some protein suggestions which may be beneficial, you can check out to tools on Columbia's Get Balanced website, and make an appointment for a free nutrition consultation at Medical Services by calling x4-2284 or logging into Open Communicator.
+The ChooseMyPlate site contains some protein suggestions which may be beneficial.

 Remember that anyone undertaking a weight changing venture can expect body composition and size to change gradually.
 And, while you're waiting for the effects of your efforts to kick in, remember to flex all of your muscles — your heart, soul, compassion, humor, patience, and intelligence — you just might find that you are already bulging and ripped.